MaikKlein/blog/content/post/soa-rust.md

 tags        = [ "Rust", "Macros1.1", "SoA"]
 +++

-*Disclaimer*: This is just a proof of conecept.
+*Disclaimer*: This is just a proof of concept.

 ## SoA
 ~~~Rust